TolgaBeyzatov/AWS-CI-CD-project-action/README.md

 - /src/main/resources/db_backup.sql
 - db_backup.sql file is a mysql dump file.we have to import this dump to mysql db server
 - > mysql -u <user_name> -p accounts < db_backup.sql
+--- In the current project this is done via Bastion host with a script in the AWS-CI-CD-project repository located in /terraform/templates/db-deploy.tmpl